-All royalties from WEAVING WATER will be donated to the World Wildlife Fund Canada and the International Otter Survival Fund.
+All royalties from WEAVING WATER will be donated to the World Wildlife Fund Canada, the International Otter Survival Fund, and the River Otter Ecology Project.

 Weaving Water (Creative Book Publishing 2016) is a novel about otters, healing a human heart, and finding hope for an Earth imperiled by environmental destruction.